To provide great examples of integrity I only need to draw on my experiences as a Marine.

 As you can see from all the above examples it is truly easy to cross the line, and in some cases even trying to find the line.

 Examples of Integrity!
 I think you know!
-Even amongst the most honest individuals it can be a hard standard to live up to!
+Even among the most honest individuals it can be a hard standard to live up to!

 Why?
 Because we are humans and we tend to justify things to make our self feel better!